-We will review the arrangements for your scrutiny and governance, leadership and decision making, and transparent reporting of financial and performance information.
+We recognise the impact this may have on the future direction of the organisation and we will continue to review your scrutiny and governance arrangements, leadership and decision making, and transparency of reporting of financial and performance information.
 Our work will also include reviewing the consistency of your Governance Assurance Statement with the key findings from audit, scrutiny, and inspection.